Tiny State: State Management You'll Actually Want to Use

 • Global & Scoped State: Manage state globally or within specific scopes (tinyState.scope('name')) to keep your app organized.

-• Reactive UI: Automatically update your UI when the state changes using watch, select, and computed methods.
+• Reactive UI: Automatically update your UI when the state changes using watch, select, and computed.

-• Type-Safe API: Catch bugs early with a type-safe API that uses generics.
+• Type-Safe API: Catch bugs early with a strict type guard that fires on mismatched generics.

 • Selectors: Watch a transformed, derived value from a piece of state (tinyState.select(...)).